In response to the Covid-19 crisis, the City has moved to an essential services model until further notice.

 - In person - Planning Counter, 11 English Street.

-If you apply for a Business Certificate without checking, you could pay a nonrefundable application fee unnecessarily if your business location does not comply with the zoning rules.
+If you apply for a Business License without checking, you could pay a nonrefundable application fee unnecessarily if your business location does not comply with the zoning rules.

 To be sure that your business is safe, a City Building inspector and/or the Fire Marshal may need to visit your business before a business license is issued.
 City inspectors will look for minimum requirements that protect you and your employees and allow easy access to your business for emergency responders.
 For a complete list of the safety requirements, please review the Business License Inspection Check List.